+Lectures: Block Week, January 5- 9, 2009; 9:00- 4:30 daily

-Lectures: Wednesday, 2:00- 5:00 PM Location: Administration Bldg.
+Location: Administration Bldg.
 248

 Course description:

 This course will provide an overview of ethics issues for students who are pursuing training in clinical psychology.
 Students will read major ethics documents related to the practice of psychology in Canada and Alberta.
 Additionally, the application of ethics documents and other practice guidelines to actual cases will be discussed.
 The regulation of psychology as an independent profession will be covered.
 We will discuss such issues as training models, continuing education, and professional liability.
 Later aspects of the course will focus on applied issues, including confidentiality, right to privacy, informed consent, therapeutic relationship issues, involuntary commitment and social responsibility.
 Special applications of clinical psychology to the medical and legal contexts will be discussed.